Care of newborn lambs

 lambing area have been used successfully as a place for ewes

 to lamb.
 They were originally tried to prevent mismothering.

-New research is looking at cubicles as a way to reduce labor
+Research also looked at cubicles as a way to reduce labor

 needs during lambing.